atex-community-plugins/mail-importer/README.md

 Image Metadata
 --------------

-The plugin use the image-metadata-extractor-service to extract exif and iptcs tags, you can control the location of the service by setting the property `-Dimage.metadata.service.url=xxx`, it defaults to `http://localhost:8080/image-metadata-extractor-service/image`.
+The plugin use the image-metadata-extractor-service to extract exif and iptc tags, you can control the location of the service by setting the property `-Dimage.metadata.service.url=xxx`, it defaults to `http://localhost:8080/image-metadata-extractor-service/image`.

 Integration Server